gamblevore/speedie/Documentation/Message.md

     for f in recent_list..files
         printline f.first.name // prints the paths

-**Unlike** XML which has many different kinds of nodes, each `Message` returned by string.parse is interchangeable, and has only two things defining it, the type and the name.
+**Unlike** XML which has many different kinds of nodes, each `Message` returned by `string.parse` is interchangeable, and has only two things defining it, the type and the name.

-`Message` has a type accessed via `.func`, and a name (`.name`).
+`Message` has a type accessed via `.func`, and a name accessed via `.name`.

 For example, parsing this: